OnePlusOSS/android/README.md

 Oneplus 3 and Oneplus 3T are shared with the common base code in Github, the only difference are binaries, so please, DO NOT integrate Oneplus 3T's binaries into Oneplus 3. vice versa, Otherwise, your device will go to black screen...

+camera recording notice:
+Please set ro.product.device in /system/build.prop to OnePlus3 or
+OnePlus3T with your special device.

 Downloading the Source
 ===
 1. Repo sync all code with default.xml
-`repo init -u git://github.com/OnePlusOSS/android.git -b oneplus/QC8996_N`
+`repo init -u git://github.com/OnePlusOSS/android.git -b oneplus/QC8996_N_7.1`
 `repo sync`
 2. Root your device
 3. Pull the necessary libraries from your device by executing the script `pull_library.sh`